HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 By far the most commonly used axis is `wght` (which controls weight), at 84.7% desktop and 90.4% mobile.
 However, `wdth` (width) accounts for approximately 5% of variable font usage.
 In 2020, Google Fonts began serving 2-axis fonts with both width and weight axes.

+It’s worth noting that the preferred method is to use `font-weight` and `font-stretch` rather than the lower-level `font-variation-settings` syntax for these two axes as they are completely supported by all browsers that support variable fonts.
+By setting weight via `font-width: [number]` and width via `font-stretch: [number]%`, authors provide more appropriate style hints to the browser, which in turn enables better rendering for the end user should the variable font fail to load.
+This also avoids altering the normal inheritance of styles via the cascade.

 The optical size (`opsz`) feature is used for approximately 2% of the variable font usage.
 This is one to watch, as tuning the appearance of a font to match its intended size of presentation improves the visual refinement in perhaps subtle but very real ways.

+There are many potential benefits to using variable fonts.
+While each included axis increases file size, the tipping point seems to be generally if more than two or three weights of a given typeface are in use, a variable version will likely be similar in total file size or smaller.
+This is supported by the dramatic increase in variable fonts being served by Google Fonts.
+Adopting and leveraging variable fonts for more varied design (by using more of the available range of weights and widths) is another.
+Using a width axis could improve line wrapping on smaller screens, especially with larger headings and longer languages.
+And with the rise in adoption of alternate light modes, making small adjustments to font-weight when switching modes can improve legibility (see [variablefonts.io](https://variablefonts.io) for more on usage and implementation).

 ## Towards the future